 The amelogenin gene analyses showed that there were five female and four male skeletons in the grave.
-Autosomal STR analyses indicated that five of these skeletons were from the same family (two parents and three female children) and the other four were unrelated individuals.
+Autosomal STR analyses indicated that five of these skeletons were from the same family (two parents and three female children).
+The other four were unrelated individuals.

 Identifying remains through mtDNA analyses relies on access to DNA from maternal relatives, so the unknown samples can be compared to the reference.
-Luckily, the family trees of the European royal families are well documented, and it was a simple task to find maternal relatives.
+Luckily, the family trees of the European royal families are well documented.
+So it was a simple task to find maternal relatives of the Romanovs.

 Tsarina Alexandra was the maternal granddaughter of Queen Victoria; hence she has the same mtDNA profile as Queen Victoria.
 Prince Philip is a great-great-grandchild (on the maternal side) of Queen Victoria, so he also carries the same mtDNA as Queen Victoria and Tsarina Alexandra.
 The mtDNA profiles generated from the putative skeletons of Tsarina Alexandra and her three children, matched to the mtDNA profile of Prince Philip.

 - This provided very strong evidence that the skeletal remains were indeed maternal relatives of Prince Philip, and likely the remains of the missing Romanov family.